Lamine Bey: Confinement and death

 Two years later, the search for the jewels was renewed and both the former King and his wife were summoned for interrogation.
 It may have been at this point that Salah Eddine, still confined in the civil prison of Tunis, was taken to his father, imprisoned in the same building, to say farewell to him.
 Summoned to the national security headquarters Lamine's wife was interrogated relentlessly for three days to the point where she could no longer speak and suffered an apoplexy as her son Salah Eddine recalled years later.
 'As for mother, she never recovered from her arrest and most of all from the three days of interrogation on the fourth floor of the Ministry of the Interior, where the security forces questioned her endlessly about what happened to the family jewels.
 Whether she was maltreated or not, she came back with blood coming from her mouth and internal hemorrhages in her lower abdomen.
 She died later in my father's arms, still in shock, and without ever telling us what she had undergone during her interrogation.'
 Taken back to La Soukra in agony, she died two days later.
 She was buried in the cemetery of Sidi Abdelaziz in La Marsa, with her sons Salah Eddine and M'hamed present.
 Lamine was not allowed to leave his villa for the occasion.
 The public was also kept away from the burial by the police.
 Sidi Ali Ben Khodja, the Sheikh El Islam, was however allowed to enter the cemetery to pronounce the prayer for the dead.

 Several days later, the former King's house arrest was lifted.
 Lamine was allowed to go out into his own garden, and to visit the tomb of his wife.
 He left the villa in La Soukra and moved into the apartment of a Jewish friend in the Rue de Yougoslavie, who had already taken in Ahmed El Kassar, husband of Princess Soufia as well as the family of Prince Salah Eddine when they were expelled from the palace.
 When Prince Chedly was freed in 1961, he joined them in Tunis in the Rue Fénelon in Lafayette, in a two-room apartment which was placed under constant surveillance.

 Muhammad died on 30 September 1962 at the age of 81.
 He was buried in the cemetery of Sidi Abdelaziz next to his wife, unlike most rulers of his family who were interred in the mausoleum of Tourbet el Bey in the medina of Tunis.
 Sheikh Muhammad al-Tahir ibn Ashur said the prayers over his body and a single photographer, Victor Sebag, recorded the event, and was held overnight in a police cell for doing so.
 He was succeeded as head of the Husainid Dynasty and titular king by Husain Bey.

-Family and private life
+Personal life

-He married Lalla Jeneïna Beya (1887–1960) in 1902, daughter of Bashir Ayari, a Tripolitanian merchant from the Ras Darb district of Tunis.
-He had twelve children, including three princes and nine princesses:
+He married Lalla Jeneïna Beya in 1902, daughter of Bashir Ayari, a Tripolitanian merchant from the Ras Darb district of Tunis.
+He had twelve children, three princes and nine princesses: